eclipse-thingweb/node-wot/packages/binding-http/README.md

     serverCert?: string;            // HTTPs server certificate file security?: TD.SecurityScheme;   // Security scheme of the server baseUri?: string                // A Base URI to be used in the TD in cases where the client will access a different URL than the actual machine serving the thing.
-[See Using BaseUri below]
+[See Using BaseUri below] middleware?: HttpMiddleware;    // the instance of HttpMiddleware.
+See [Adding a middleware] section below.
 }
 ```